selimslab/selimslab.github.io/_posts/2022-4-12-character.md

 Similar with the other emotions and human condition.

 You have already a lot of experience, your own life is full of insight.

-Dare to think for yourself.
+Trust yourself, you are more capable than you think

 Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.

-Never be bullied into silence.
-Never allow yourself to be made a victim.
-Accept no one’s definition of your life; define yourself.
+## Dare to live

+Trust yourself.
+You know more than you think you do.

+Was Du erlebst, kann keine Macht der Welt Dir rauben.
+(What you have experienced, no power on earth can take from you.)

+Nothing is done without daring

+Live to the point of tears

 ## Humility